httpwg/http2-spec/draft.md

 Other goals include ease of implementation and deployment, with minimal impact upon performance (in keeping with the goals of HTTP/2.0).

-Furthermore, since this proposal is designed as an alternate negotiation mechanism for HTTP/2.0, it is expected that it is useful for that use case as well.

 ## Notational Conventions